DBraun/PhaserCHOP/README.md

 The `PhaserCHOP.toe` in this repo is mainly meant to be a unit test.
 For more interesting examples, check out [https://github.com/DBraun/PhaserCHOP-TD-Summit-Talk](https://github.com/DBraun/PhaserCHOP-TD-Summit-Talk) and David Braun's ["Quantitative Easing" 2019 TouchDesigner Summit Talk](https://www.youtube.com/watch?v=S4PQW4f34c8).

 ## Changelog
+* 2020-06-15 More flexibility in using the third wired "edge" input.
+Better test cases in `.toe` file for extremely small `edge` values.
+Follow C++ style guide.
 * 2020-06-01 Better unit test `SmoothstepCHOP.toe` for Custom Operator.
 Build with `TouchDesigner 2020.22080`.
 Cleanup repo by removing non-custom operator.
 All releases are now on the [Releases](https://github.com/DBraun/PhaserCHOP/releases) page.
 * 2019-08-07 create a Custom Operator version for TD 2019.17550.
 * 2019-07-04 working version.